Jtrng08/Jtrng08/README.md

 ## Hi there 👋, I'm John Truong

+I'm a CSUN student expected to graduate with my B.S in Computer Engineering in Spring 2025.

 Welcome to my GitHub profile!
 Here's a quick look at some of the projects I've worked on, as well as those I'm currently working on.

 ## Featured Projects